ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 ---
 # Eager execution
-We will start by executing `polar` commands using *eager execution*.
-This is the default method, and will execute our code upon calling.
+We will start by executing `Polar` commands using *eager execution*.
+This is the default method and will run our code upon calling.

 We can read one of our downloaded `.csv` files: